rot256/noise-extension-ask/ask.md

 * ASKs should be capable of serving as collision-resistant hashes of the session transcript at the security level expected by the employed hash function (256/512-bit).

+# 4. Design

+In addition to the security goals stated above, the extension seeks to meet the following design goals:

 * The mechanism should not be restricted to using the output key-material for particular purposes (e.g. the use cases listed above).